Graduate Courses | Philosophy & Religion

 PHIL 5250: Topics in the History of Philosophy.
 3 hours.
 A concentrated examination of one or more particular philosophers, historical periods, or philosophical themes.
 Topics are arranged to meet the specific interests of students, the expertise of faculty members and the general needs of the graduate program.
 May be repeated for credit as topics vary.

 PHIL 5300.
 Social and Political Philosophy.
 3 hours.
 A focused examination of the relation between philosophical ideas and community, natural right, justice, political freedom and authority.
-Exploration of historical and contemporary figures and schools of thought, may include Aristotle, Hobbes, Locke, and Mill, as well as Rawls and his critiques, feminist political thought, and critical race theory
+Exploration of historical and contemporary figures and schools of thought, may include political liberalism, Marxism, communitarianism, feminist political thought, and decolonial theory.

 PHIL 5400.
 Ethical Theory.
 3 hours.
-A focused examination of a variety of metaethical and normative theories of moral philosophies, such as virtue ethics, utilitarianism, deontology, emotivism, and care ethics.
-Explorations of historical and contemporary philosophical ethics may include feminist ethics, and canonical figures such as, Aristotle, Kant, and Mill.
+A focused examination of a variety of metaethical and normative theories of moral philosophies, such as virtue ethics, utilitarianism, deontology, and care ethics.
+Explorations of historical and contemporary philosophical ethics may include feminist ethics, and canonical figures such as Aristotle, Kant, and Mill.

 PHIL 5500.
 Philosophy of Science and Technology.
 3 hours.
 A focused examination the relationship between science and technology, the role of experiment and instrumentation in scientific practice, the social construction of scientific knowledge and technical artifacts, the nature of technology in human perception and experience, and the broader social impacts of science and technology.